ze-codes/tee-time-scraper/README.md

    pip install -r requirements.txt
    ```

-4. Set up your Firestore credentials:
+4. Set up your PostgreSQL database and update the `.env` file with your database credentials.
-   - Download your Firebase Admin SDK private key JSON file
-   - Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of this file

-5. Copy `config.yml.example` to `config.yml` and fill in your configuration details.
+5. Copy `.env.example` to `.env` and fill in your configuration details.

 ## Usage